 Research Bank and Credit Union Options

 When searching for a high-yield savings account, it is important to research bank and credit union options in order to find the best fit for your needs.
 Start by doing some preliminary research to learn about any restrictions or fees that might be associated with different accounts.
+For example, you could start by looking at what GreenState Credit Union, the 18th largest credit union in the US, offers to its customers.
 In addition, consider the financial stability of the institution, as well as any customer service ratings or reviews.

 - Credit unions often have higher interest rates and more flexible terms than traditional banks, but they may not have as many branches or technological capabilities.